Cobreloa: History

-On 1977, the club participated in Copa Chile and Segunda División de Chile of this season.
+In 1977, the club participated in Copa Chile and Segunda División de Chile of this season.
 In the national cup, the team being part of the group 4 of this, with the teams, Club Social y Deportivo Ovalle, Club de Deportes La Serena, Antofagasta Portuario and Coquimbo unido.
-The second gameweek on the February 12, the team went to the La Serena to play against the homonymous team with name of the city, loses the game by 1–0, the third gameweek on the date February 26, the team plays against Deportivo Ovalle in Calama, being this match the first official in this place for the club, the team won the match by two goals to one.
+The second gameweek on the 12 February, the team went to the La Serena to play against the homonymous team with name of the city, loses the game by 1–0, the third gameweek on the date 26 February, the team plays against Deportivo Ovalle in Calama, being this match the first official in this place for the club, the team won the match by two goals to one.

 The team entered the field with the following Line-Up: